server

 Hostname file

-The hostname file only matters no systems that do not have hostnamectl
+The hostname file only matters no systems that do not have hostnamectl,

-which is part of systemd
+which is part of systemd.

 By default pyinfra will auto detect this by targeting /etc/hostname

-on Linux and /etc/myname
+on Linux and /etc/myname on OpenBSD.

-To completely disable writing the hostname file, set hostname_file=False
+To completely disable writing the hostname file, set hostname_file=False.

 Example: